-Obese dieters' brain chemistry works against their weight-loss effortsJune 23rd, 2011 in Medical research
+Obese dieters' brain chemistry works against their weight-loss effortsJune 23, 2011 in Medicine & Health / Medical research

 If you've been trying to lose weight and suspect your body's working against you, you may be right, according to a University of Illinois study published in Obesity.

 "When obese persons reduce their food intake too drastically, their bodies appear to resist their weight loss efforts.
 They may have to work harder and go slower in order to outsmart their brain chemistry," said Gregory G. Freund, a professor in the U of I College of Medicine and a member of U of I's Division of Nutritional Sciences.

 He particularly cautions against beginning a diet with a fast or cleansing day, which appears to trigger significant alterations in the immune system that work against weight loss.
 "Take smaller steps to start your weight loss and keep it going," he said.

 In the study, the scientist compared the effects of a short-term fast on two groups of mice.
 For 12 weeks, one group consumed a low-fat diet (10 percent fat); the other group was fed a high-fat (60 percent fat) and had become obese.
 The mice were then fasted for 24 hours.
 In that time, the leaner mice lost 18 percent of their body weight compared to 5 percent for the obese mice.